erkaii/raspberrypi-setup/etm-trace-rp2350/README.md

 An example:
 ![connection](connection.png)

-## 4. Debug with OpenOCD
+## Step 4.
+Debug with OpenOCD
 As of July 2025, openocd needs to be built from source in order to include the support for rp2350 which is used by Pico 2 W. Make sure this is done in Step 2.

-1. Go to the openocd directory, run the command below.
+1. **Go to the openocd directory**, then run the command below.
-The openocd command suggested by the [official doc](https://www.raspberrypi.com/documentation/microcontrollers/debug-probe.html#standalone-program-upload) is slightly different, since the official doc assumes the openocd to be installed system-wide.
+Note that the openocd command suggested by the [official doc](https://www.raspberrypi.com/documentation/microcontrollers/debug-probe.html#standalone-program-upload) looks slightly different, as it assumes the openocd is installed via the OS rather than built from source.
 ```
 sudo src/openocd -s tcl -f interface/cmsis-dap.cfg -f target/rp2350.cfg -c "adapter speed 5000"
 ```